To customise the fonts used on your website, start by opening up the Fonts tabs in the Customiser.

 - Paragraph font

 To assign these fonts you need to go back to the Google Fonts website.
-After the embed code, you will see a section called Specify in CSS and in this section, you will see some more code.
+After the embed code, you will see a section called CSS rules to specify families and in this section, you will see some more code.
 These are the font-family declarations.
 You’ll notice that there is one for each font you have selected in Google Fonts.

 You’ll need to copy each font-family declaration and post it into the relevant field in the customiser.